 After all, audience = money, right?
 This has led to some people encouraging others to “make money” by podcasting.
 But here’s my super-complicated advice to those of you thinking of starting a podcast to make money: Don’t.

 I’ve been in the radio and podcasting space for more than a decade.
-I started hosting a podcast in 2006, spun that into a Sirius XM radio show in 2007, and since then my team has grown The Art of Charm (AOC) from a handful of early listeners in 2006 to around four million monthly listeners today.
-As a result of hosting AOC, I’ve had a chance to speak at companies like Google.
+I started hosting a podcast in 2006, spun that into a Sirius XM radio show in 2007, and since then my team has grown The Jordan Harbinger Show from a handful of early listeners in 2006 to around five million monthly listeners today.
+As a result of hosting The Jordan Harbinger Show, I’ve had a chance to speak at companies like Google.
 We’ve been recommended by outlets like The Guardian, the BBC, and the New York Times.

 But more importantly, even though I’ve been doing this for a long time and have one of the better pedigrees in the medium, it’s never been easy and it’s not easily profitable.